 When I first started producing my rugs I saw the same thing happening in India and Nepal - the artisans would leave their homes and families and go away for months on end to find work.

 It has taken a while to implement but our rugs are now crafted in small villages in either the north of India or Nepal.
 In India, most of the homes in the village now have a loom so the more rugs we make the more work we create for our families.
 While the parents work at the looms their children can go to the small school nearby, elderly family members are taken care of which is a significant part of Indian culture and the family unit is preserved.
-In Nepal it works slightly differently but children are also nearby their parents.
+In Nepal families live nearby the mill and there is a school attached to the mill so children can be close to their parents.
 This is what matters to me.